What is Bark for Schools?

 What is Bark for Schools' Chrome and Chromebook Filtering?

-Our Chrome web filter will allow for whitelisting and blacklisting of any site and offers the function to disable access to certain sites of a given category, at the browser or, in the case of Chromebooks, at the device level.
-We also provide up-to-date reports within Bark for Schools so that you can stay updated on your student's web usage.
+Our Chrome web filter will allow for whitelisting and blacklisting of any site and offers the function to disable access to certain sites of a given category on Chrome.
+We also provide up-to-date reports within Bark for Schools so that you can stay updated on your students' web usage.

-Alongside this, we also provide details for site visits on a student-level - empowering administrators to make informed decisions on student web traffic behavior.
+Alongside this, we also provide details for site visits at the student-level — empowering administrators to make informed decisions on student web traffic behavior.

 You can find out more here: Setting up Chrome Web Filtering

 How does Bark for Schools Monitoring work?

 Context is extremely important to properly classify a conversation.
 Without context, computers are unable to determine whether a specific chat message is a joke or something more serious.
 Modern machine-learning developments have allowed us to use cutting-edge, deep learning techniques to internalize that context, improving our ability to determine whether a piece of text is a potential issue.

 Our underlying network is based on a recurrent neural network (RRN) trained on custom word embeddings to aid in understanding the variations of how children and teens communicate.
 We also use a multi-label approach, which allows us to use the triggers from one abuse type towards another.
 The combination of this approach trained on billions of data points has allowed us to create a perpetually improving natural language processing (NLP) system.

 We’ve heavily invested in a robust Data Annotation team in the U.S. that gives us the capacity to properly label tens of thousands of pieces of data each day.
 This labeled data is then fed back into a data ingestion process that trains the algorithms nightly.
 Our investment in this process has given us the ability to stay current with the variations in language, as well as the flexibility to adapt on the fly as we encounter new topics and phrasings among student conversations.